weihaoysgs/bike-xuan/README.md

 $\quad$ At the same time, it is worth mentioning that the `AI` processing module uses the same Huawei Ascend `Atlas 200 DK` processing chip as Zhi Huijun.
-Sponsored by the Third Research Institute of the Industrial Group.
+Sponsored by the [CASC](http://www.spacechina.com/n25/index.html).

 <div align=center>
 <img src="./images/atlas_200_wh.jpg" width="300px">